NoBrainer/scrollrole-old/README.md

 ## Dev Environment Setup
-- Install git, npm, and node
+- Install git (see Server Setup for commands)
-- Download this repository
+- Install nodejs & npm (see Server Setup for commands)

 ### Build Scripts